-CJEO should determine the length of time it would take to render an informal written opinion, taking into consideration the time necessary to define and frame the issue, prepare a draft response with analysis and citations, and circulate the draft to committee members.
-This could be done on a case-by-case basis or by a specific time period in which CJEO expects to be able to provide an opinion.
+CJEO should determine the time frame for rendering an informal written opinion, taking into consideration the time necessary to define and frame the issue, prepare a draft response with analysis and citations, and circulate the draft to committee members.
+This could be determined on a case-by-case basis or by establishing a specific time period within which CJEO plans to provide opinions.
 CJEO may adjust the time period if necessary.